splunk/splunk-connect-for-snmp/docs/configuration/mongo-configuration.md

-#Mongo DB Configuration
+# Mongo DB Configuration

 Mongo DB is used as the database for keeping schedules.

-### Mongo DB configuration file
+### MongoDB configuration file

-Mongo DB configuration is kept in the `values.yaml` file in the `mongodb` section.
+MongoDB configuration is kept in the `values.yaml` file in the `mongodb` section.
 `values.yaml` is used during the installation process for configuring kubernetes values.

-Example:
+See the following example:
 ```yaml
 mongodb:
   #Architecture, Architecture for Mongo deployments is immutable to move from standalone to replicaset will require a uninstall.